 - the nature of religious experience

-- Jungian psychology, especially its relation to eastern and western spiritual practices and concepts of the self
+- Jungian psychology and IFS therapy, especially in relation to spiritual practices and concepts of the self

 Radha-Krishna image featured in the banner is produced by artist Barnali Bagchi, who owns exclusive rights to the image, which appears on michaelsudduth.com by permission of the artist.